jfcloutier/karma_system/design_notes/assessing.md

 * send messages transfering wellbeing to needy parents and/or umwelt CAs
   * clear received wellbeing status events

-## Accept life event
+## Trigger life event

-* ask SOM what's the next life event: apoptosis, replication, division or none
+* ask SOM to trigger the next life event: apoptosis, replication, division or none
+* wait for the SOM to realize it, unless none
   * apoptosis distributes fullness to parents and umwelt
   * replication/division divides fullness equally, integrity is copied, engagement starts full for new CAs